amirmasoudabdol/SAM/docs/configuration-file.rst

 SAM uses a `JSON <https://www.json.org>`__ file to load and save all simulation parameters.
 The code block below shows a general configuration file used by SAM to prepare the simulation and all its components.
-As you can see, the file is separated into 4 different sections, each corresponding to one of SAM’s components.
+As it's shown, the file is separated into 4 different sections, each corresponding to one of SAM’s components.
 After customizing your own configuration file, you can load it to SAM using ``./SAMpp --config=your-configuration-file.json``.
-This will start the simulation as described in the :ref:`chap-flow` section.
+This will start the simulation as described in the :doc:`flow` section.

 While most parameters are self-explanatory, this section goes into more details on how SAM will process and interpret them during the